wp-plugins/iterative-headlines/readme.txt

 Recent research from the University of Tokyo shows that on small websites (roughly, less than 1,000 views per article) this plugin achieves up to 57% better results than other methods of testing.
 On busier sites, the results are even more surprising.
 With testing, you *will* regularly see results up to 2,000% better (and often in surprising ways!) — if you were to get a result that is 2,000% better (turning what would have been 1 visit in to 20 visits) with another solution, with Viral Headlines™ you would see a 3,508% improvement (turning 1 visit in to 35!).

-This plugin is completely free, with no strings attached.
-The API that powers the artificial intelligence is completely free for you too.
-We offer a Pro version of the artificial intelligence at http://www.viralheadlines.com/ which has been shown to perform as much as 40x better than the free version (which performs substantially better than traditional style testing!).
-Please consider supporting us and further research and development with the Pro version.

 == Installation ==